5 Risks of Emotional Dependence on a Significant Other

 The risks of emotional dependence

 Loving a person demands reciprocity and compromise.
-We all know that it is inevitable to be dependent on the person you are in love with, it is understandable and logical.
+We all know that it’s inevitable to become dependent on the person you’re in love with.
+This is both understandable and logical.

-When someone becomes part of your life in such an intimate and special way, it is common to worry about everything they do, express, and think.
+When someone becomes part of your life in such an intimate and special way, it’s common to worry about everything they do, express and think.

-But it’s necessary to maintain an equilibrium for the well-being of your emotional health and integrity.
+But it’s necessary to maintain an equilibrium for the well-being of your personal emotional health and integrity.

-Some people give everything for the other person until they become empty or turn into some kind of small satellite that goes around a planet without any direction and without being acknowledged.
+Some people give everything for the other person until they become empty or turn into someone without any direction and without being acknowledged.
 You have to be careful.

-Today we will give you 5 reasons why you should be very aware of the principles of emotional dependence.
+Today we’ll give you 5 reasons why you should be very aware of the principles of emotional dependence.

 1. You put the wants of another person before your own needs

 Be careful with this.
-It is very common to unknowingly establish the classic toxic relationships in which the desires and wishes of the other person comes before your own.
+It’s very common to unknowingly establish the classic toxic relationships in which the desires and wishes of the other person come before your own.

-And the problem is that you do it freely and lovingly, because it is how you feel and in some ways, you are just seeking the happiness of the person that you love.
+And the problem is that you do it freely and lovingly, because it’s how you feel and in some ways, you’re just seeking the happiness of the person that you love.